-Touch Analysis > History to recall the history dialog box.
+Press the History button on the front panel or touch Analysis>History to recall the history dialog box.

 - A. Turn on or off history mode

 - B. Specify the frame index

 - C. Set the playing mode

 - D. Play backward, pause, and play forward

 - E. Turn on or off the list

 - F. List time type

 - G. Set the time interval between two frames when playing automatically

-- H. Enable the "Stop on Search Event" function, which allows navigating search events across history frames.
+- H. Enable the "Stop on Search

+Event" function, which allows

+navigating search events across

+history frames.

-- I. List displays the frame index and time label for each frame.
+- List displays the frame index and time label for each frame.